senseofsteph/memory-card-game/README.md

-## Memory Game
+## React Memory Game

 #### Overview

-A single page react web app for users, to play a fun memory card game!
+A web app for users to play a fun memory card game!

 ## MVP Features